stevecosner/ansible-yum/README.md

-# ansible-yum
-Update, get info and install packages for Linux servers using the yum package manager.
+Update, get info and install packages on Centos7 using the yum package manager and ansible.